jichunxie/CDI/README.md

 ## Clustering Deviance Index (CDI)

-This repository is for the R package of Clustering Deviance Index (CDI).
+This repository stores the R package of the paper Clustering Deviation Index (CDI): A robust and accurate unsupervised measure for evaluating scRNA-seq data clustering.

 ### Installation guidance